 Safeguarding Boulder’s Birds of Prey

-For 31 years, more than 100 dedicated volunteers have helped the City of Boulder monitor bird of prey nests found on city open space.
+For more than three decades, dedicated volunteers have helped the City of Boulder monitor bird of prey nests found on city open space.
 Their careful monitoring of raptor nests has helped the city to safeguard habitats where bald eagles, golden eagles and peregrine falcons have raised hundreds of fledglings over the last three decades.

 Learn more about this important wildlife protection effort and these dedicated volunteers – some of whom served for more than 20 years – in video series produced by Megan King, the City of Boulder’s Open Space and Mountain Parks (OSMP) Department and Boulder TV 8.
 Also read a note from Megan, which is below the videos, about her experience documenting these volunteers’ work.